-Use Latex Gloves when handling your dehydrated foods, because there's
+Use latex gloves when handling your dehydrated foods.
+Why?

-no point in ruining your dehydrated fruits and veggies with 'dirty'
+There's absolutely no point in ruining your dehydrated fruits and veggies with 'dirty' hands!

 If you want larger quantities, check out Amazon.com for good deals, more about that coming up.